What are you looking for?

 Handling of Unused Holiday at Year-End

-Employees cannot claim to transfer unused holiday to the next calendar year.
-However, with mutual agreement, a formal arrangement can be made to transfer a maximum of 12 working days to the subsequent holiday year as per Holiday Act § 7 (3).
+Employees cannot unilaterally transfer unused holiday to the next calendar year.
+However, with mutual agreement between the employer and employee, a formal arrangement can be made to transfer a maximum of 12 working days to the subsequent holiday year as per Holiday Act § 7 (3).
 This limit applies only to statutory holidays, allowing flexibility for additional days to be transferred if agreed upon by both parties.
 Any statutory vacation not used due to illness, leave of absence, or similar circumstances will be transferred to the next year regardless of these conditions.

 1. Holiday Tracking: Establish or verify systems to monitor unused and accrued holidays from previous years.